ellakoa/postcard-poem/content/posts/a-lovely-post-title-1.md

 image: /img/the-gardeners-office.jpg
 width: "400"
 height: "600"
-alt: Partially open wooden frame window, six panes of glass in each window, looking out of an old outbuilding.
+alt: Partially open wooden frame window, six panes of glass in each, looking out of an old outbuilding.
 poem: |-
   If I could just pause and gaze out of a window every day